volatiletech/authboss/tov2.md

-In the ClientStateReadWriter interface (the one you now implement to handle sessions and cookies) you now return a ClientState interface (basically a map of values) that represents a snapshot of the state of the client when the request was initially read, this ensures that code will use the context for value passing and not the session as an added bonus.
-But basically caches the client state values for the remainder of the request.
+In the ClientStateReadWriter interface (the one you now implement to handle sessions and cookies) you now return a ClientState interface (basically a map of values) that represents a snapshot of the state of the client when the request was initially read, this ensures that code will use the context for value passing through the middleware stack and not the session as an added bonus.
+Essentially this ClientState caches the values for the remainder of the request.

-Events are written to the ResponseWriter and eventually the `WriteState` method is called and give the old state and the events that occurred during request processing, asks for a new state to be written out to the responsewriter's headers.
+Events are written to the ResponseWriter and eventually the `WriteState` method is called and is given the old state and the events that occurred during request processing, asks for a new state to be written out to the responsewriter's headers.